Who may succeed Humza Yousaf as Scotland’s first minister?

-With Humza Yousaf looking likely to resign as First Minister of Scotland, the PA news agency looks at the likely contenders for the top job.
+With Humza Yousaf having announced he will stand down as First Minister of Scotland, the PA news agency looks at the likely contenders for the top job.

-The Skye, Lochaber and Badenoch MSP is perhaps the most likely replacement after she narrowly lost to Mr Yousaf in the fiery leadership contest to replace Nicola Sturgeon just over a year ago.

-A Free Church of Scotland member, Ms Forbes’ first run at the leadership was not smooth sailing as her stance on social issues is at odds with many within her own party, particularly her opposition to gender reform.

 – John Swinney

-The loyal deputy first minister to Ms Sturgeon could throw his hat in the ring as an SNP MSP with significant experience.
+The loyal, deputy first minister to Nicola Sturgeon has said he is “actively considering” standing to replace Mr Yousaf.

+He said he has been “somewhat overwhelmed” by the number of party colleagues calling on him to do so, who include senior SNP figures such as Pete Wishart and former Westminster leader, Ian Blackford.

-He has been an MSP since the Scottish Parliament’s inception in 1999, serving North Tayside, and previously representing the same constituency at Westminster in 1997.
+Mr Swinney has the benefit of significant experience, having been an MSP since the Scottish Parliament’s inception in 1999, serving North Tayside, and previously representing the same constituency at Westminster in 1997.

 Mr Swinney previously led his party in Holyrood between 2000 and 2004 during the SNP’s time on the opposition benches.